jackreimers/Injact/README.md

 - Default: `true`

 `Search For Installers`
 - If enabled, Injact will search for installers in the scene and add them to the context.
-This saves you having to manually set installers in the inspector, but will be less performant on larger projects.
+This saves you having to manually set installers in the inspector, but may be less performant on larger projects.
 - Default: `false`

+> **Note**
+> If you are using `Inject Into Nodes` the performance impact of `Search For Installers` will be near zero.

 `Installers`
 - A list of the node installers to be used by the context, see [Installers](#installers) for more information.